 - Remove the stone, if any, in the mangoes.
 Allow the mango pulp to cool.

-- Blend together the mango pulp, sugar, salt, spices, mint and water until smooth.
+Blend together the mango pulp, sugar, salt, spices, and mint until smooth.

 - Taste and adjust the amount of sugar and spices accordingly.